shiyunx/lighting-fault-detection/README.md

 # 🚦 Lighting Fault Detection
-This repository analyzes the performance of a lighting fault detection system using a synthetic dataset.
+This repository analyses the performance of a lighting fault detection system using a synthetic dataset.

 **Objective:** Improve street lighting efficiency and enhance commuter safety.